Counseling Schools and Program Guide

 Do I need to attend an accredited counseling program?

 If you are pursuing state licensure as a professional counselor, you will need to make sure you attend a counseling program from a regionally-accredited school, as all states require this and it ensures that your school meets quality benchmarks recognized by experts in education.
-While the counseling program doesn’t necessarily have to be nationally accredited, many states prefer CACREP accreditation for professional licensure and some states require less supervised experience for candidates who have attended a CACREP-accredited program.
+While the counseling program doesn’t necessarily have to be nationally accredited, many states prefer CACREP accreditation for professional licensure and some states waive part of the supervised experience requirement for candidates who have attended a CACREP-accredited program.

 1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/